lcabriel/SDE-SS/README.md

 vector<vector<float>> traj{system.simulateTrajectory(x0,period,h)};
 ```

-where $x0$ are the initial conditions, $period$ is the length of the simulation and $h$ the base time step.
+where *x0* are the initial conditions, *period* is the length of the simulation and $h$ the base time step.

 ## Info and improvements: